-This quarterly report on Form 10-Q, or this Quarterly Report, contains forward-looking statements that involve substantial risks and uncertainties for purposes of the safe harbor provided by the Private Securities Litigation Reform Act of 1995.
-All statements contained in this Quarterly Report other than statements of historical fact, including statements regarding our strategy, future operations, future financial position, liquidity, future revenue, projected expenses, results of operations, expectations concerning the timing and our ability to report data from ongoing and planned non-clinical studies and clinical trials, prospects, plans and objectives of management are forward-looking statements.
+This Annual Report on Form 10-K ("Annual Report") contains forward-looking statements that involve substantial risks and uncertainties for purposes of the safe harbor provided by the Private Securities Litigation Reform Act of 1995.
+All statements contained in this Annual Report other than statements of historical fact, including statements regarding our strategy, future operations, future financial position, liquidity, future revenue, projected expenses, results of operations, expectations concerning the timing and our ability to commence and subsequently report data from planned non-clinical studies and clinical trials, prospects, plans and objectives of management are forward-looking statements.
 The words "believe," "may," "will," "estimate," "continue," "anticipate," "intend," "plan," "expect," "predict," "potential," "opportunity," "goals," or "should," and similar expressions are intended to identify forward-looking statements.
-Such statements are based on management's current expectations and involve risks and uncertainties.
+Such statements are based on management's current expectations and uncertainties.
 Actual results and performance could differ materially from those projected in the forward-looking statements as a result of many factors.
-Unless otherwise mentioned or unless the context requires otherwise, all references in this Quarterly Report, to "Brickell," "Brickell Subsidiary," "company," "we," "us," and "our," or similar references, refer to Brickell Biotech, Inc., and our consolidated subsidiaries.
+Unless otherwise mentioned or unless the context requires otherwise, all references in this Annual Report, to "Brickell," "Brickell Subsidiary," "company," "we," "us," and "our," or similar references, refer to Brickell Biotech, Inc., and our consolidated subsidiaries.

 We based these forward-looking statements largely on our current expectations and projections about future events and trends that we believe may affect our financial condition, results of operations, business strategy, short-term and long-term business operations and objectives, and financial needs.
-These forward-looking statements are subject to a number of risks, uncertainties, and assumptions, including those described in Part II, Item 1A, "Risk Factors" in this Quarterly Report, and under a similar heading in any other periodic or current report we may file with the Securities and Exchange Commission, or the SEC, in the future.
+These forward-looking statements are subject to a number of risks, uncertainties, and assumptions, including those described in Part I, Item IA, "Risk Factors" in this Annual Report, and under a similar heading in any other periodic or current report we may file with the U.S. Securities and Exchange Commission (the "SEC") in the future.
 Moreover, we operate in a very competitive and rapidly changing environment.
 New risks emerge quickly and from time to time.
 It is not possible for our management to predict all risks, nor can we assess the impact of all factors on our business or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those contained in any forward-looking statements we may make.
-In light of these risks, uncertainties and assumptions, the future events and trends discussed in this Quarterly Report, may not occur and actual results could differ materially and adversely from those anticipated or implied in the forward-looking statements.
-We undertake no obligation to revise or publicly release the results of any revision to these forward-looking statements, except as required by law.
+In light of these risks, uncertainties and assumptions, the future events and trends discussed in this Annual Report, may not occur and actual results of any revision to these forward-looking statements, except as required by law.
 Given these risks and uncertainties, readers are cautioned not to place undue reliance on such forward-looking statements.
 All forward-looking statements are qualified in their entirety by this cautionary statement.

-You should also read carefully the factors described in the "Risk Factors" section of this Quarterly Report to better understand the risks and uncertainties inherent in our business and underlying any forward-looking statements.
-You are advised to consult any further disclosures we make on related subjects in our audited financial statements of for the year ended December 31, 2018, included in the Form 8-K filed with the SEC on September 3, 2019, Annual Reports on Form 10-K, Quarterly Reports on Form 10-Q, Current Reports on Form 8-K, and our website.
+You should also read carefully the factors described in the "Risk Factors" section of this Annual Report to better understand the risks and uncertainties inherent in our business and underlying any forward-looking statements.
+You are advised to consult any further disclosures we make on related subjects in our future public filings and on our website.